-My own motivation for doing the 100 day dress challenge are less noble
+My own motivation for doing the 100 day dress challenge are not entirely noble

-Over the past couple of years, I’ve started changing some of my consumption habits.
+Over the past few years, I’ve started changing some of my consumption habits.
 With clothing, for example, everything I buy has to go with everything else and must be something that can be worn at least 14 times.
-Even for used clothing because I’m very active in the buy sell trade world.
+Even for used clothing because I’m very active in the buy-sell-trade world.
 My goals are:

 - To challenge myself to do something really hard.

 - To go on a fashion detox.
 I think of it like food: ask me to go vegan the rest of my life and I couldn’t do it.
 I couldn’t give up buying trendy clothing for the rest of my life – but I can take a temporary break from it.
 (And really, you can buy whatever you want during the challenge.
 The challenge is just about wearing the same wool dress every day.)

 - To be more creative with style.
 I may be wearing the same dress everyday for 100 days straight, but I do not want to wear the same outfit 100 days in a row.

 - To have something fun to write about.
 I enjoy writing – it’s been a wonderful and transformative outlet for me.
 Often, I get stuck looking for writing prompts.
 I know that I’ve got an easy writing cue for 100 days in a row.

 I think everyone has their own motivations for trying the challenge and these are mine.
 And another motivation that’s emerged a week into the challenge:

 - 5. To prove (to myself) that good-for-the-earth clothing can be stylish and fun and